OverSurge/PS1-Argonaut-Assets/README.md

 I also upload the assets on this Drive : https://drive.google.com/drive/folders/1EuWQUAjVnBeOHMQkKf9IjBAiNgYil8CG

+The levels are too large for GitHub, you can find them on the Drive for now (I will have to upload them elsewhere soon as the Drive is nearly full).

 #### Currently extracted assets
 - Croc 2: Textures (Nearly 100% accurate)
 - Croc 2 Demo: Textures (Nearly 100% accurate)
-- Croc 2 Demo Dummy WADs: Textures (**INCOMPLETE**: some textures aren't extracted, and a lot of textures are 1 pixel too large.
-About 75% accurate)
+- Croc 2 Demo DUMMY WADs: Textures (**INCOMPLETE**: some textures aren't extracted, and a lot of textures are 1 pixel too large.
+About 75% accurate), levels (no actors, no lighting)
-- Harry Potter 1 PS1: Textures (Nearly 100% accurate), 3D models (70%+ accurate), audio (Nearly 100% accurate) (DE, EN, ES, FR, JP)
+- Harry Potter 1 PS1: Textures (Nearly 100% accurate), 3D models (70%+ accurate), levels (no actors, no lighting), audio (Nearly 100% accurate) (DE, EN, ES, FR, JP)
-- Harry Potter 2 PS1: Textures (Nearly 100% accurate), 3D models (70%+ accurate), audio (Nearly 100% accurate) (DE, EN, ES, FR)
+- Harry Potter 2 PS1: Textures (Nearly 100% accurate), 3D models (70%+ accurate), levels (no actors, no lighting), audio (Nearly 100% accurate) (DE, EN, ES, FR)

-> 3D models and animations not yet exported
+> Not yet exported : Animations and Croc 2 3D models, levels and audio.
+3D models export is not yet accurate.